 Why Question Type Matters More Than Most Teachers Realize

 Every question format makes an implicit claim about the cognitive task it is measuring.
 A Multiple Choice question says: “I am testing whether you can recognize the correct answer when you see it.”
 A Short Answer question says: “I am testing whether you can produce the correct answer without a prompt.”
-These are genuinely different cognitive acts.
-A student who can reliably pick the right answer from a list may not be able to recall or explain that same content without options in front of them.

 Type 1: Multiple Choice Questions

-What MCQs measure well
+What MCQs Measure Well

-When to use MCQs
+When to Use MCQs

 Type 2: True/False Questions

-When to use True/False questions
+When to Use True/False Questions

 Type 3: Fill-in-the-Blanks Questions